How do I pay for counseling?

 What can I expect at my first appointment?

 The first session is our initial assessment where we will complete and review the paperwork, discuss history, confidentiality, scheduling, and begin talking about the events that led you to seeking services.
-We also use this time to get you acquainted with our office (restroom, parking, coffee and beverages, and our art/children’s room – if services are for your child).
+We also use this time to get you acquainted with our office (restroom, parking, coffee and beverages, and the office layout).

 In the following sessions, we will continue to talk about the events that led you to services, explore your strengths and possible areas for improvement, discuss specific goals and identify the focus of treatment (also known as a Treatment Plan).
 The Treatment Plan will be used to help us set your objectives, measure your progress, and reach your goals.